Despite a long history of bipartisan support, recent reports indicate that Head Start funding may be at risk.

 Head Start providers must comply with all state licensing requirements and additional standards put in place by the federal government. #gapol #ProtectHeadStart

-Military families face unique challenges due to frequent relocations, deployments, and demanding service schedules, which can impact a child’s education, emotional well-being, and access to stable child care.
+Head Start helps military families navigate these unique challenges.
+Military families face frequent relocations, deployments, and demanding service schedules.
+These unique challenges can impact a child’s education, emotional well-being, and access to stable child care.
 More than 300 active military or veteran families are served by Head Start in Georgia. #gapol #ProtectHeadStart

 Head Start programs are uniquely suited to support children with disabilities.
-Fourteen percent of children enrolled in Head Start nationally have a disability or developmental delay. #gapol #ProtectHeadStart
+Nationally, 14 percent of children enrolled in Head Start have a disability or developmental delay. #gapol #ProtectHeadStart

-Head Start programs provide local communities with flexibility to meet the needs of our youngest children and their parents.
-There are 379 Head Start and Early Head Start locations across Georgia.
-We need Congress to hear from communities across Georgia that they must oppose any effort to eliminate or dramatically cut funding for Head Start. #gapol #ProtectHeadStart
+Head Start programs have the flexibility to meet the needs of their communities’ youngest children and their parents.
+There are 379 Head Start and Early Head Start locations across our state.
+Wherever you live in Georgia, let your members of Congress know that they must oppose any effort to eliminate or dramatically cut funding for Head Start. #gapol #ProtectHeadStart

 85% of Georgians say that child care and early learning programs are a good investment of taxpayers’ money.
 Even 78% of those who say federal spending is too high believe child care to be a good investment. #gapol #ProtectHeadStart